elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 regular migration process can start.

 We have the following potential legacy indices:
+ - v5.x index that wasn't upgraded -> kibana should refuse to start the migration
+ - v5.x index that was upgraded to v6.x: `.kibana-6` _index_ with `.kibana` _alias_
  - < v6.5 `.kibana` _index_ (Saved Object Migrations were
    introduced in v6.5 https://github.com/elastic/kibana/pull/20243)
+ - TODO: Test versions which introduced the `kibana_index_template` template?
  - < v7.4 `.kibana_task_manager` _index_ (Task Manager started
    using Saved Objects in v7.4 https://github.com/elastic/kibana/pull/39829)

 Test plan:
-1. Ensure that all Kibana minors >= 6.0 and <= 7.4 can successfully upgrade to
+1. Ensure that the different versions of Kibana can successfully upgrade to 7.11.
-   7.11.
 Testing upgrades from 6.4 and 7.3 are particularly important.
 2. Ensure that multiple Kibana nodes can migrate a legacy index in parallel (choose a representative legacy version to test with e.g. v6.4).
 Add a lot